 As tiki culture continues its revival in popularity, you will be very chic if you are able to offer your guests a proper tropical drink this summer.
+This cocktail book also offers incredible background and history of tiki that you can use to impress your friends.
 For many of us dreaming of places far away, a drink might be the easiest way to go!

 Speaking of travel-by-cocktail, this book is another virtually transporting read.
 Spirits of Latin America is brand new, it just released today in fact, to much fanfare.
 I’ve come across several interviews, articles, and Instagram take-overs that have featured the author in the past few weeks.
 This only makes me more excited to read this book from Ivy Mix, the award-winning co-owner of Leyenda and co-founder of Speed Rack.